Vietnam News Gateway - Latest news from Vietnam

+General Secretary of the Communist Party of Vietnam Nguyen Phu Trong has called...

-- Ho Chi Minh City residents seek pre-Tet beauty treatment
+- Ho Chi Minh City to fix ‘confusing’ downtown decorations

-People in Ho Chi Minh City have been making regular appointments at local...
+The Lunar New Year decorations on a number of streets in downtown Ho Chi Minh...

 - Hundreds run for clean toilets in southern Vietnam